orhun/kmon/README.md

 ### Dependencies

 It is required to have the essential tools like [dmesg](https://en.wikipedia.org/wiki/Dmesg) and [kmod](https://www.linux.org/docs/man8/kmod.html) on the system for kmon to work as expected.
-So the next step would be using just the system resources for these functions.
+Thus the next step would be using just the system resources for these functions.

+### Features

+Management actions about the Linux kernel should be applicable in kmon for minimizing the dependence on to command line and other tools.

 ### Testing